panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 There are only 3 steps to make a ref access a DOM element:

-1. Define create the ref that is supposed to hold the DOM element: `const element = ref()`
+1. Define the ref supposed to hold the DOM element: `const element = ref()`
 2. Inside the template, use the special attribute `ref` and assign the ref to it: `<div ref={element}>...</div>`
 3. After mounting, you can access the DOM element by reading `element.value`

 Let's continue with a simple example.

-A common case when you need to access a DOM element is to focus an input element as soon as it is rendered on the screen:
+A common case when you need to access a DOM element is to focus an input field as soon as it is rendered:

 ```vue
 <script setup>